google/syzkaller/docs/linux/reporting_kernel_bugs.md

 * There should ideally be no delay between CVE description publication, distros' updates, upstream commit and notification to `oss-security@lists.openwall.com`.
 All of these should be on the same day, at worst.
 * The moment the issue is made public (e.g. patch is submitted upstream, CVE description published, etc.) it must be reported to `oss-security@lists.openwall.com` right away.

-A good example of an LPE announcement structure on `oss-security@lists.openwall.com` can be found [here](http://seclists.org/oss-sec/2016/q4/607), however the timeline doesn't look right there: public announcement should have occured right after the patch was submitted to netdev.
+A good example of an LPE announcement structure on `oss-security@lists.openwall.com` can be found [here](http://seclists.org/oss-sec/2016/q4/607), however the timeline doesn't look right there: public announcement should have occurred right after the patch was submitted to netdev.